jaredbarranco/rectanglehq-llm-challenge/README.md

 I then just described the challenge to Google's Gemini 2.5 Pro and got underway.

 Some interesting challenges:
-1. I had was that the agent had a difficult time with decoding the data because the curl progress report interrupted the stream on stdout.
+1. The agent had a difficult time with decoding the data because the curl progress report interrupted the stream on stdout.
 In the future, if I'm running `curl` with agents, I'll hide the progress report.

 2. I'd never dealt with decoding hex encoded values, so I just wrote the encoded string to a file and had the LLM determine what the best course of action was.